crashworks3d/predator_servo/README.md

 1. In the Arduino IDE be sure to set the appropriate board (Arduino Nano) and ports to match your environment.
 2. Complile and load onto your Arduino Nano following the [Arduino IDE instructions](https://www.arduino.cc/en/Guide).

+> Alternatively, you can use VSCode to build and upload your code.
+See: [https://code.visualstudio.com/](https://code.visualstudio.com/) using the Arduino extension: [https://github.com/microsoft/vscode-arduino](https://github.com/microsoft/vscode-arduino)

+3. Download and install the ServoEasing library from here: [https://github.com/ArminJo/ServoEasing](https://github.com/ArminJo/ServoEasing)
+4. Download and install the MPU6050_light library from here: [https://github.com/rfetick/MPU6050_light](https://github.com/rfetick/MPU6050_light)
+5. Download and install the FastLED library from here: [https://github.com/FastLED/FastLED](https://github.com/FastLED/FastLED)
+6. Download and install the OneButton library from here: [https://github.com/mathertel/OneButton](https://github.com/mathertel/OneButton)
+7. Download and install the [TODO: DFPlayer] library from here: []()

 Successful installation will result in...

 ## Wiring Diagram